sts10/sts10.github.io/_posts/2023-01-29-sorting-words-alphabetically-rust.markdown

 For now, I'm normalizing my word lists with NFKD, following the BIPS spec.

 I [welcome arguments for or against NFKD, though](https://github.com/sts10/generated-wordlists/issues).

+## Bibliography

+If you're interested in the _history_ of alphabetization (which, yes, is a thing), I recommend [_A Place for Everything: The Curious History of Alphabetical Order_ by Judith Flanders](https://bookshop.org/p/books/a-place-for-everything-the-curious-history-of-alphabetical-order-judith-flanders/14458009?ean=9781541601161).